-- > We will take on the functions of the Local Enterprise Partnership on 1 April 2024 and will work to ensure that the business voice in West Sussex is heard and the Government understands the need to invest in West Sussex to grow the economy. - > We will deliver the Council's Economic Plan, focussing on the challenges faced by different places in the county; on supporting new and existing businesses; on employment and skills activities to support and create jobs and on digital technology to boost growth.
+- > We will deliver the West Sussex Economic Strategy, focussing on the challenges faced in the county; on supporting new and existing businesses; on employment and skills activities to support and create jobs and on digital technology to boost growth.
+Protecting the environment will underpin our approach to supporting the economy. - > We will work with district and borough councils and other partners on strategic opportunities to promote a sustainable economy and jobs growth across the county, including taking

-- Protecting the environment will underpin our approach to supporting the economy. - > We will work with district and borough councils and other partners on strategic opportunities to promote a sustainable economy and jobs growth across the county, including taking advantage of all available funding and potential future devolution opportunities. - ➤ West Sussex Growth Deals we will continue to deliver on existing deals with district and borough councils which aim to support town centre growth, unlock housing and employment sites and attract investment.
-We will seek to refresh deals that are due to expire after their 5-year term. - > Social value framework we will make sure our procurement processes are accessible to local providers to maximise the use of local suppliers in our supply chains and secure economic, social and environmental benefits for our residents.
-This includes jobs and opportunities for local people and access to education, training and support.
+- advantage of all available funding and potential future devolution opportunities. - > West Sussex Growth Deals we will continue to deliver on existing deals with district and borough councils which aim to support town centre growth, unlock housing and employment sites and attract investment.
+We will seek to refresh deals that are due to expire after their 5-year term. - > Social value framework we will continue to ensure our procurement processes are accessible to local providers to maximise the use of local suppliers in our supply chains and secure economic, social and environmental benefits for our residents.
+This includes jobs and opportunities for local people and access to education, training and support. - > We will work with social care providers to deliver our market sustainability plan which supports the delivery of affordable and sustainable care provision to meet residents needs to maintain their independence.

-- We will work with social care providers to deliver our new market sustainability plan which supports the delivery of affordable and sustainable care provision to meet residents needs to maintain their independence. - > West Sussex Transport Plan we are delivering the objectives and strategic priorities for improving the transport network up to 2036 set out in our West Sussex Transport Plan of April 2022, to enable active travel and access to education, employment and services, and decarbonise the transport system while protecting the local environment. - > We will continue to invest in and maintain our roads to enable a safe and effective transport option that offers choice, is convenient to use, enhances the environment and enables economic growth. - > Digital infrastructure we will continue to work with the Department for Digital, Culture, Media and Sport and the telecoms market to accelerate gigabit-capable infrastructure; support economic growth and innovation and enable connected spaces that serve both the people and places of West Sussex.
+- > West Sussex Transport Plan we are delivering the objectives and strategic priorities for improving the transport network up to 2036 set out in our West Sussex Transport Plan of April 2022, to enable active travel and access to education, employment and services, and decarbonise the transport system while protecting the local environment. - > We will continue to invest in and maintain our roads to enable a safe and effective transport option that offers choice, is convenient to use, enhances the environment and enables economic growth. - ➤ Digital infrastructure we will continue to work with the Department for Digital, Culture, Media and Sport and the telecoms market to accelerate gigabit-capable infrastructure; support economic growth and innovation and enable connected spaces that serve both the people and places of West Sussex. - > We will work with employers, education and training providers to progress skills and employment opportunities to support residents and the local economy in the medium and longer term.

-- > We will work with employers, education and training providers to progress skills and employment opportunities to support residents and the local economy in the medium and longer term. - As part of our overarching commitment to protecting our environment we will continue to deliver commitments in our Climate Change Strategy, in particular positioning the county as a place for innovation in green technology and renewable energy.
+As part of our overarching commitment to protecting our environment we will continue to deliver commitments in our Climate Change Strategy, in particular positioning the county as a place for innovation in green technology and renewable energy.
 We will take advantage of Government grants and 'green finance' options.
 We will also seek to encourage and enable the community and businesses to innovate and make decisions which optimise the use of renewable energy, reduce carbon impact and promote nature recovery and biodiversity.